nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 ### 2. What am I planning to work on next?

 * Clifton Francis
+	* Add Luigi animations
+	* Implement level 5
+	* Set difficulty level from player's choice in main menu
+	* Work on displaying number of bombs and number of fireball shots left
+	* Record audio for our promotional video
 * Animesh Grover
 	* complete all code realated tasks
 	* find any relevent video clips which could be used when making video for the game.